Mental Health Facilities Luzerne County, PA

 First Hospital Wyoming Valley

-First Hospital Wyoming Valley is a mental health treatment center in Luzerne County, PA, located at 562 Wyoming Avenue, 18704 zip code area.
-First Hospital Wyoming Valley provides hospital inpatient treatment.
-First Hospital Wyoming Valley offers individual psychotherapy, group therapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
-Additional services at First Hospital Wyoming Valley consist of intensive case management, assertive community treatment and case management.
+First Hospital Wyoming Valley is a mental health clinic in Luzerne County, Pennsylvania, located at 562 Wyoming Avenue, 18704 zip code.
+First Hospital Wyoming Valley offers hospital inpatient treatment.
+First Hospital Wyoming Valley provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and trauma therapy to young adults, children / adolescents and adults.
+Some other services provided by First Hospital Wyoming Valley include case management, chronic disease/illness management and assertive community treatment.

 Learn More